-Annabelle is a junior majoring in Psychology and minoring in Philosophy.
-Her research interests include clinical and counseling psychology as well as developmental psychology.
-She is particularly fascinated by the impact of child-parent interactions on the emotional development of children.
-She plans to attend graduate school and pursue a career in clinical child psychology and teach university courses on the side.
-Through this, she hopes to improve the quality of people’s lives by helping children progress into emotionally stable adults.
+Annabelle is a senior majoring in Psychology and minoring in Philosophy.
+She is currently working on her honors thesis under Jolene Jacquart.
+Her research interests include the etiology and treatment of anxiety and mood disorders, emotion regulation, and complex trauma.
+She plans to attend graduate school and pursue a career in clinical psychology.
 Aside from school, Annabelle enjoys exploring the city of Austin, playing guitar, and taking her dog to the park.

 I am a fourth-year Psychology major with a minor in Sociology.
 My research interests include Counseling and Clinical Psychology.
 I am particularly interested in studying the social determinants of health behaviors, how interpersonal relationships affect mental health, and effective counseling interventions.
 My future career goals are to obtain my Master’s degree in Marriage and Family Therapy and a PsyD in Counseling Psychology.
 I am currently a research assistant working with Santiago on his research studies.

 Michelle is a 3rd year majoring in Public Health.
 She is currently working with Santiago on his projects as a research assistant.
 After graduation, she plans to attend medical school as well as obtain an MPH.
 Aside from school, she enjoys spending time with her puppy, Popcorn, and watching movies.